01 of 06

 You would think a tomato's color would tell you something about its taste.
 Well, it does!
 No matter what wacky, newly cultivated tomato varieties you find at the market, you can use their color to predict their flavor profile.
 Find out what flavors to expect from classic red, deep purple, bright green, and even almost eerily white tomatoes.

-No matter what color the tomatoes you're considering are, choose tomatoes that fell heavy for their size and smell, if but faintly, of tomatoes.
+No matter what color the tomatoes you're considering are, choose tomatoes that feel heavy for their size and smell, if but faintly, of tomatoes.

 02 of 06